Experimental Physics at UVM SPS

 At UVM, experimental physics is roughly split into three categories: condensed matter, acoustic, and biological.
 Condensed matter physics focuses on the physical properties of condensed phases of matter (such as magneto-optical spectroscopy and thin-film growth), while acoustic physics deals with the study of mechanical waves through matter and biological physics utilizes physical experimentation to study biological systems.

-Below, you will find some of the SPS members currently engaged in experimental research.
+Below, you will find some experimental research topics which SPS members are currently or have been engaged in.